lotlouischoitslab/Louis_Carla_Simulator/README.md

 Then you will need to create a new conda environment, just simply create one by typing this:
     conda create --name louiscarla

+Make sure your Python version is 3.8.0 inside the new conda environment you created!

 To run Carla on Windows environment, just simply type this into the command:

     conda activate louiscarla